logisticregress/Data_Science_Projects/README.md

 [Multivariate Time Series](http://ryanclukey.shinyapps.io/MV_forecast)

+# Generalized Low Rank Model for Mixed Data Clustering
+This is an example of R Code which applies numerous statistical functions to prepare mixed Survey data for clustering

 # SARIMAX Python Time Series Forecasting
 This is an example of using Seasonal ARIMAX (without exogenous predictors).